iRNA-COSI/APAeval/benchmarking_workflows/README.md

 > ATTENTION: Keep `nextflow.config` unchanged (apart from the above mentioned `includeConfig`) within an event, in order to be able to directly compare the different participant runs.

 Within the benchmarking event's directory resides a subdirectory `specification` with a detailed description of required input and output file formats, as well as of the metrics to be calculated for the respective benchmarking event.
-The *actual code* is hidden in the directory `[benchmarking_event]_dockers`; For each of the three summary workflow steps required by OEB, a separate docker container will be built:
+The *actual code* is hidden in the directory `[benchmarking_event]_dockers`; For each of the three benchmarking workflow steps required by OEB, a separate docker container will be built:

 1. Validation
 2. Metrics calculation
 3. Consolidation

 The "dockers" directories contain Dockerfiles, requirements, and dedicated python scripts.
-In order to create datasets that are compatible with the [Elixir Benchmarking Data Model][elixir-data-model], the JSON templates in the main `summary_workflows` directory are imported in the respective docker containers.
+In order to create datasets that are compatible with the [Elixir Benchmarking Data Model][elixir-data-model], the JSON templates in the main `benchmarking_workflows` directory are imported in the respective docker containers.
 The provided *python scripts*, as well as the module `utils/apaeval` they import, are where the action happens: **These scripts are where you most likely will have to make adjustments for different benchmarking events**.

 ## HOW TO: (File) naming requirements
 ### Challenges